-Oshawa Clarington Peterborough DC Background Study Watson + Assoc April 2024 DC Background Study Watson + Assoc November 2020 DC Background Report Hemson - September 2024 Parkland Development With respect to parkland dedications, developer responsibilities include preparation of a concept plan and overall grading plan, grading, topsoil, sodding, fencing, and sub-surface drainage.
+Oshawa Clarington Peterborough DC Background Study DC Background Study DC Background Report Watson + Assoc April 2024 Watson + Assoc November 2020 Hemson - September 2024 Parkland Development With respect to parkland dedications, developer responsibilities include preparation of a concept plan and overall grading plan, grading, topsoil, sodding, fencing, and sub-surface drainage.
 Parkland Development for City Parks, Community Parks, Regional Parks, Neighbourhood Parks, Parkettes and Open Space: responsibility to provide up to base condition is a direct developer responsibility as a local service provision under s.
-59 of the D.C.A. including, but not limited to, the following: Clearing and grubbing.
-Topsoil Stripping and stockpiling, (Topsoil or any fill or soils shall not be stockpiled on parkland without the approval of the City.).
-Parkland shall be free of any contaminated soil or subsoil.
-Servicing - Water, Hydro, Stormwater, Sanitary, Electrical, Fibre/ phone, catch basins, meter, and meter boxes to the entrance of the park as per City's requirements.
-Rough grading (pre-grading) and the supply of topsoil to the required depth as per City requirements.
-Parkland shall be conveyed free and clear of all encumbrances.
-When parkland parcels cannot be developed in a timely manner, they shall be graded to ensure positive drainage and seeded to minimize erosion and dust.
-Temporary Park sign advising future residents that the site is a future park.
-Perimeter fencing of parkland to the City standard located on the public property side of the property line adjacent land uses (residential, industrial, For the purpose of parkland development, local service includes preparation of a conceptual park plan, proposed grading to demonstrate that the proposed park size, configuration and topography will allow for the construction of park facilities to the satisfaction of the Municipality.
-In addition, the owner is required to provide the park site graded in accordance with the park concept plan including storm water servicing.
-The park site must be fenced and seeded with a minimum cover of 200mm of topsoil.
-Servicing such as hydro, sanitary sewer and water should be stubbed at the property line along the park frontage.
-The Municipality also requires the owner to dedicate parkland or provide cash- inlieu, consistent with the Planning Act provisions.
-All of these costs are deemed a direct responsibility of the owner and have not been included in the development charge calculation.
-With respect to other parkland development costs, the municipal policy is to include all other components of parkland development in the D.C. calculation, including detailed design and contract administration, finished grading, sodding, park furniture electrical, water, sanitary sever, signage, plant material, walkways, play courts, parking lots, sports fields, playground equipment, water play equipment, recreational trails, park shelters, lighting, irrigation and field houses.
+59 of the D.C.A. including, but not limited to, the following: · Clearing and grubbing. · Topsoil Stripping and stockpiling, (Topsoil or any fill or soils shall not be stockpiled on parkland without the approval of the City.). · Parkland shall be free of any contaminated soil or subsoil. · Servicing - Water, Hydro, Stormwater, Sanitary, Electrical, Fibre/ phone, catch basins, meter, and meter boxes to the entrance of the park as per City's requirements. · Rough grading (pre-grading) and the supply of topsoil to the required depth as per City requirements. · Parkland shall not be mined for engineering fill and replaced with fill or topsoil. · Parkland shall be conveyed free and clear of all encumbrances. · When parkland parcels cannot be developed in a timely manner, they shall be graded to ensure positive drainage and seeded to minimize erosion and dust. · Temporary fencing may also be required where there is no permanent fence to prevent illegal dumping. · Temporary Park sign advising future residents that the site is a future park. · Perimeter fencing of parkland to the City standard located on the public property side of the property line adjacent land uses (residential, industrial, With respect to other parkland development costs, the municipal policy is to include all other components of parkland development in the D.C. calculation, including detailed design and contract administration, finished grading, sodding, park furniture electrical, water, sanitary sewer, signage, plant material, walkways, play courts, parking lots, sports fields, playground equipment, water play equipment, recreational trails, park shelters, lighting, irrigation and field houses.
 Parkland Development For the purpose of parkland development, local service includes the requirement for the owner to undertake preparation of the park plan, to retain necessary consultants to prepare design and to grade plans for the park prior to development.
 In addition, the owner is required to provide stripping and stockpiling, leveling, topsoiling, seeding and stormwater servicing (consistent with the plan), and services to the lot line.
 These requirements are part of the conditions of s.51 and s.53 of the Planning Act agreements.
 The municipality also requires the owner to dedicate parkland or provide cash-in-lieu, consistent with the Planning Act provisions.
 All of these costs are deemed a direct responsibility of the developer and have not been included in the development charges calculations.
-With respect to other parkland development costs, the municipal policy is to include all other components of parkland development time development charges calculations, including parking, park furniture, signage, landscaping and watkways/trails, in addition to the necessary fields, diamonds, playground equipment, lighting, irrigation and field houses.
+With respect to other parkland development costs, the municipal policy is to include all other components of parkland development in the development charges calculations, including parking, park furniture, signage, landscaping and walkways/trails, in addition to the necessary fields, diamonds, playground equipment, lighting, irrigation and field houses.